 creamy turkey and wild rice soup in copper soup pot

-This Creamy Turkey and Wild Rice Soup is perfect for everyone!
-For my US friends, who may have leftover turkey in the fridge.
-For my Canadian friends, who might have leftover turkey in the freezer or for anyone else, who can easily grab a store-bought rotisserie chicken to make this one.
+This creamy turkey and wild ricesoup is perfect for everyone!
+Perfect for Thanksgiving leftover turkey or those who have leftover turkey in the freezer.
+No turkey?
+You can easily grab a store-bought rotisserie chicken to make this one.

 Yes, this soup is delicious starting with either cooked turkey or chicken, so you can enjoy this one anytime.
-It’s chock full of goodness, from the turkey, to the wild rice, to the kale and mushrooms.
-And while it’s called “creamy”, it’s only has a bit of half and half cream in it, so it’s never over-the-top rich.
+It’s chock full of goodness, from the turkey to the wild rice, to the kale and mushrooms.
+And while it’s called “creamy”, it only has a bit of half-and-half cream in it, so it’s never over-the-top rich.
 Simply hearty, filling and delicious.
 A great dinner soup!

 Turkey – you can start with fresh or frozen turkey or if it’s not turkey season, you can use the meat from a rotisserie chicken.